mir-ror/libircclient/libircclient/doc/sources/API_reference_types.rst

 This event is triggered when someone attempts to establish the DCC CHAT with you.

-This event uses the dedicated irc_event_dcc_chat_t_ callback.
+This event uses the dedicated :c:type:`irc_event_dcc_chat_t` callback.
 See the callback documentation.

 .. c:member:: event_dcc_send_req

 This event is triggered when someone attempts to send you the file via DCC SEND.

-This event uses the dedicated irc_event_dcc_send_t_ callback.
+This event uses the dedicated :c:type:`irc_event_dcc_send_t` callback.
 See the callback documentation.